Catfan7/CatMethods/README.md

 Usage:

   Java:
-    When you are in in your file or class that you are going to code in, and you want to use a catmethods method, type: catmethod.(and then the method you want to access)
+    When you are in in your file or class that you are going to code in, and you want to use a catmethods method, type: catmethods.(and then the method you want to access)

   Python:
+    When you are in in your file or class that you are going to code in, and you want to use a catmethods method, type: catmethods.(and then the method you want to access)

+  C#:
-    When you are in in your file or class that you are going to code in, and you want to use a catmethods method, type: catmethod.(and then the method you want to access)
+    When you are in in your file or class that you are going to code in, and you want to use a catmethods method, type: catmethods.(and then the method you want to access)